 How to use it: “Yo that song actually slaps.”

-As described by Ellen Degeneres to mean “had not paid attention to”, ‘sleeping on’ was most recently introduced to the general public on television by American ice skater Adam Rippon.
+“Sleeping on” was most recently introduced to the general public on television by American ice skater Adam Rippon.
 Here you can see the term in action as he passionately describes how he had not noticed before how cute Shawn Mendes actually was.

 How to use it: “Stop sleeping on heartland malls.
 They seriously have some of the best playgrounds!”